Recent Comments

 How to Use an Ax to Chop Wood

 The ax is one of the oldest tools humans have ever used.
-It’s still one of the best for gathering wood.
-But you must know what you’re doing.
+It’s still one of the best for gathering wood for a campfire, but you must know what you’re doing.
+Here’s how to use an ax.

-Important: According to BSA guidelines, axes should not be used by Cub Scouts.
-Axes are only appropriate for Boy Scouts who have received appropriate safety training and should only be used under the direction of a qualified adult.
+Important: According to Scouting America guidelines, axes should not be used by Cub Scouts.
+Axes are only appropriate for Scouts BSA members or Venturers who have received appropriate safety training and should only be used under the direction of a qualified adult.

 HOW TO USE AN AX